AI & Technology

 Is open-source offline voice recognition as private as it claims?

-Open-source tools are actually more verifiable than commercial ones — you can inspect the code yourself or rely on community audits.
-For maximum assurance, build from source, disable networking on the machine, and test locally.
-Projects like Handy and raw Whisper have been extensively audited by the developer community.
+Nonetheless, Open-source tools are actually more verifiable than commercial ones — you can inspect the code yourself instead of taking someone's word for it.
+Therefore, For maximum assurance, build from source, disable networking on the machine, and test locally.
+Projects like Handy and raw Whisper have been combed over by a lot of people.
+That's worth something.

 Ready to Type Smarter?